Turkish Angora cat breed information and advice

 How to care for a Turkish Angora cat

-Turkish Angoras are easy to maintain and like all cats, they’ll need a balanced, nutritious diet and lots of exercise to keep them in good condition.
+Like all cats, Angoras need a balanced, nutritious diet and lots of exercise to keep them in good condition.
 To keep your cat happy, healthy and at their best, here’s some care tips to look after your Turkish Angora.

 Feeding and nutrition

-When you take your new Turkish Angora kitten home from the breeder it’s recommended to follow the feeding routine set out by the breeder.
-If you want to change their diet, do so gradually as this will help to avoid any stomach upsets.
-Ask your vet to recommend a replacement cat food that best fits the needs of your Turkish Angora, and how much to feed to keep them at a healthy weight.
+If you want to change your Angora cat’s diet, you’ll need to do it gradually.
+Ask your vet to recommend a replacement cat food that best fits the needs of your Turkish Angora.
+They’ll be able to tell you how much to feed to keep them at a healthy weight.

 Grooming

-Despite being semi-longhaired, Turkish Angoras are fairly low maintenance.
-Their silky coats are single coated which makes their coats easier to care for.
-They’ll only need grooming with a comb or brush once or twice a week.
+They will only need grooming with a comb or brush once or twice a week.
 They may need an occasional bath, especially if white or light-coloured.
-However they tend to love playing in water, so this should take care of washing their coat.
-You should brush their teeth with vet-approved toothpaste, checking for any gum disease at the same time.
+Fortunately, Turkish Angoras love playing in water, so this should take care of washing their coat.
+You should also brush their teeth with vet-approved toothpaste, checking for any gum disease at the same time.

 Turkish Angoras are energetic and enjoy being up high, so they can be found on top of bookcases or open doors.
 You could provide them with a cat tree or perch to scratch their itch of climbing.
-Also, make sure they have interactive toys to play with to keep them from becoming bored and getting up to mischief.
-You should also devote time every day to play with them.

 Training